Medical Practice Management Services for Physicians

 For physician practices who prepare their own financial statements internally, it is often a good idea to have them independently reviewed by a Reed Tinsley CPA.
 This review can be conducted on a monthly, quarterly, semi-annual, or annual basis.
 You must make sure they are receiving accurate, reliable financial information.
 This also allows for ongoing tax review and related planning.

-A physician practice might want or need to prepare a financial forecast for many reasons:
+A physician practice might want or need to prepare a financial forecast for

 The difference between a forecast and a projection is that in a forecast, all the assumptions are expected to occur, whereas in a projection at least one assumption is not necessarily expected to occur and may be improbable.
 In other words, a forecast presents management’s expectations; a projection presents management’s expectations based on a ‘what if’ situation.